 If installed correctly, ‘A’ rated windows can have a zero-energy loss over a year and even add energy back into the home via solar gain.
-As an example, a detached house with 23.7m2 of windows and electric heating upgraded from single glazed wooden windows to ‘A’ rated energy efficient casement windows could save £325.26 a year.
+As an example, a semi detached house with 17m2 of windows and electric heating upgraded from single glazed wooden windows to ‘A’ rated energy efficient casement windows could currently save £1486 a year.
+This is based on the electric tariff of 34p per kWh in the second half of 2022 and is calculated using the Deceuninck Energy Saving Calculator.
 Another tip is to add heavy curtains to your windows for use in the winter as this will also help retain the heat.

 Double glazing costs & savings

 Double Glazing costs will vary significantly across suppliers, so it is important to obtain a few quotes from reputable installers to ensure your project can be completed within your budget.
 Remember to ensure that each company is quoting for the same level of product and a start to finish installation service!